 Frequently praised for a colourful, flexible voice and graceful stage presence, Canadian soprano Layla Claire has recently expanded her repertoire with a highly successful role debut as Handel’s Alcina at Karlsruhe Händel-Festspiele, conducted by Andreas Spering.
-This marked Claire’s return to Karlsruhe after her first foray into Handel there in 2015, as Tusnelda (Arminio), which brought her universal acclaim as “a wonderful discovery” (Der Neue Merkur), and now released commercially by Decca Classics.
+This marked Claire’s return to Karlsruhe after her first foray into Handel there in 2015, as Tusnelda (Arminio), which brought her universal acclaim as “a wonderful discovery” (Der Neue Merkur), and now available on Decca Classics.

 Layla Claire was a member of the Metropolitan Opera’s Lindemann Program, making her debut there as Tebaldo (Don Carlo) under Yannick Nézet-Séguin.
-She has since returned to The Met’s stage for several guest appearances including the creation of the role of Helena in the Baroque pastiche The Enchanted Island under William Christie (available on Virgin Classics DVD) and as Anne Trulove in The Rake’s Progress.
-Layla released her solo album, ‘Songbird’, in 2017; Opera News, in review, described her soprano as “one of the most heartwarmingly beautiful around”.
+She has since returned to The Met’s stage for several guest appearances including the creation of the role of Helena in the Baroque pastiche The Enchanted Island under William Christie (available on Erato Classics on DVD) and as Anne Trulove in The Rake’s Progress.
+Layla released her solo album, Songbird in 2017; Opera News described her soprano as “one of the most heartwarmingly beautiful around”.

 “The stand-out vocal presence was Layla Claire… a rich dramatic soprano oozing with class and possibility.”